Birds are at their most vulnerable during the winter months, when the weather is harsh and food is hard to come by.

 In order to prepare your bird feeders for winter and see your feathered friends through this difficult time of year, here's what you'll need to do...

 Wet weather can cause lumps of bird food to form inside the feeder - clean these out before refilling.
-Seeds should be kept as dry as possible.
+Seeds should be kept as dry as possible to minimise the chances of funguses and bacteria growing that could make your garden birds sick.

 A lot of wild birds rely on feeders for food when there is a scarcity.
-So keep your bird feeders full and replenish your stocks on a regular basis in order to make sure that there is a continuous food supply.
+Particularly in the winter where there are long cold nights and shorter days, leaving birds with less time to forage for their food.
+So, keep your bird feeders full and replenish your stocks on a regular basis in order to make sure that there is a continuous food supply.

 Check your feeders for damage

-While you're cleaning your feeders, they should be thoroughly checked for damage - any broken feeders should be repaired before use, as they may not be able to withstand the harsh winter weather.
+While you're cleaning your feeders, thoroughly check them for damage - any broken feeders should be repaired before use, as they may not be able to withstand the harsh winter weather.

 Now is also a good time to make sure that your feeders are properly secured.
 You don't want them blowing away in a strong wind!